MatthewCS/PUBGStatsDisplay/README.md

   + https://github.com/MikeAlexander1 (Presentation)
   + https://github.com/Limey12 (API)
   + https://github.com/kkzero2016 (API)

+* **Special thanks to:**
-  + **Special thanks to PUBG Madglory for much needed and appreciated personal help with this project**
+  + PUBG Madglory for much needed and appreciated personal help with this project
-  + **Special thanks to https://github.com/ominousmango and https://github.com/aloyark for sharing with us a great work area at Hack Upstate XI**
+  + https://github.com/ominousmango and https://github.com/aloyark for sharing with us a great work area at Hack Upstate XI
-  + **Special thanks to https://github.com/1egoman for help with Git**
+  + https://github.com/1egoman for help with Git